jotpowers/Personal-Growth/References/notes.md

     * Egos always get in the way of a good story
     * How do people get paid?
 Selling people warranties at a register?
 In the end these are all 'ill-gotten gains' and in the end are not sustainable long-term.
   * The use of non-GAAP can not work long term.
 Over S&P 500 is trading over 20 on a GAAP basis.

+<a name="5">5.</a> These are my more detailed notes for this podcast.
+  * Detailed discussion on _compounding_
+  * Die progress unit.
+How far to you have to go into the future in order to simply die due to the shock of the progress/change that has happened?
+  * Artifical intelligence
+    * Right now we're at narrow AI, where it is good at a very specific slide
+    * The bar on things "only a human can do" has been shifting rapidly
+    * When general intelligence happens it will be better at that than us, just like it already is for narrow intelligence
+  * Cook versus chef  (cooks follow recipes, chefs experiment and create them)
+    * Objective of Tesla's existence: Accelerate the advent of a sustainable energy world
+    * Objective of SpaceX's existence: Reduce cost of space travel so humanity can be a spacefaring race and make us a multiplanetary civilization
+    * Why is it that Elon is able to do what he can do?
+      * It's about how he thinks and reasons.
+It is not about being smart and rich and driven, because there are thousands of people who fit that criteria.
+        * Reason from first principles instead of reasoning from analogy
+          * Most people reason from analogy because it's an evolutionary adaptation to create a shortcut
+        * Because he reasons from first principles he will push through all the reasons that people think things can not be done because the first principles say it can be done.
+	* People want to fit in, but that's something that you can easily reason past.
+The key is just the self-awareness to understand your own tribal psychology and the delusion that comes along with it and realizing that conventional wisdom is now wisdom for a reality that doesn't exist anymore.
+	  * Conventional wisdowm is normally wrong.
+    * Although it feels safer to be the cook, with AI coming, it's actually safer to be a chef because recipes are easy for narrow intelligence.
+  * Discussion on discovery process for innovation
+    * Find a topic
+    * Do a broad search/reading/watching on the topic.
+Youtube.
+Wikipedia.
+Blog posts.
+Do it broadly and absorb... for ... maybe 40 hours.
+    * Start to get a feel of the consensus and where there are holes
+    * From there start to coalesce, but figure out what your story arc is
+  * To have a plan to succeed long term you need to pretend that everyone is going to be selfish forever and make it so that is part of the key to your success
+  * People mistake risk for courage and genius
+  * Tribalism is the greatest impediment to our success.
+  * "Grand Theft Life" - People would be more successful and happier if they could breakaway from the fear of consequences that are more tribal than real
+    * Pretend your a videogame character to give yourself the freedom to ignore what your monkey brain is afraid of
+  * Objective of Neuralink: Prevent AI from becoming the "other".
+Humans become AI.
+It will be a a third system in your brain that works with the existing limbic and frontal cortex systems.
+High bandwidth between your brain and machines.
+  * Knowledge is a tree.
+If you don't have the trunk when you get knowledge that is a leaf or a branch it will simply fall, because you don't have context to anchor it